ZawWin/postgres2excel/README.md

-# Self-serve python script to generate excel from database
+# Self-serve python script to generate excel or csv from multiple databases at once

 ## Project Background